 Figure \ref{fig:rd_cw_betaHat} displays the heat-maps of the estimated 2D coefficient function $\hat\beta(s,t)$ in Model \eqref{eqn:2dflr-other} for all approaches.
 For FLR+$\textrm{ave}$, the 2D function is generated from their estimated 1D coefficient function $\hat\beta(\cdot)$ in Model \eqref{eqn:1dflr} by repeating the yearly pattern for each hour, i.e., $\hat\beta(s,t) = \hat\beta(s)\times \frac{1}{24}$ for $s = 1,\ldots,365$ and $t = 1, \ldots, 24$.

-As the figure shows, FBLR produces a smoother coefficient function estimation compared with the other 2D methods.
-Furthermore, despite PFPCR and MFPCR being designed to generate smooth estimations, the actual estimated coefficient functions are not as smooth as expected, especially for the time-of-the-day dimension.
-For the 1D methods, Ridge estimation is non-smooth, and both FLR+$\textrm{vec}$ and FLR+$\textrm{ave}$ are over-smoothed since the hour dimension has almost no variation.
+As Figure \ref{fig:rd_cw_betaHat} shows, FBLR produces a smoother coefficient function estimation compared with the other 2D methods.
+Furthermore, despite PFPCR and MFPCR being designed to generate smooth estimations, the actual estimates are not as smooth as expected, especially for the day-of-the-year dimension.
+Among the 1D methods, Ridge estimation is non-smooth, and FLR+vec over-smoothes since the hour-of-day-dimension has almost no variation.

 Figure \ref{fig:rd_cw_coef_all} provides the visualization of the estimated coefficient functions $\hat{\alpha}(\cdot)$ and $\hat{\beta}(\cdot)$ in Model \eqref{eqn:2dflr}.
 For those methods that do not estimate the 1D coefficient functions directly, the leading left and right singular vectors of the estimated 2D coefficient functions are plotted.